 We're consulting with iwi and have established community reference groups in the Kaituna Maketū, Pongakawa Waitahanui and Rangitāiki catchments, as well as a Regional Water Advisory Panel and Territorial Local Authorities (TLA) Freshwater Collaboration Group to inform this work.
-Public consultation on the proposed Regional Natural Resources Plan changes (as Draft Plan Change 12) will start in 2019.
-We'll be rolling out similar work in other parts of the region in the coming years.
+Pending the outcome of national freshwater reform proposals released by central government in September 2019, wider public consultation on the proposed Regional Natural Resources Plan changes (as Draft Plan Change 12) is now scheduled to being in 2020.
+We'll be rolling out similar work in other parts of the region in the coming years

 Timeframes for implementing the 2014 National Policy Statement for Freshwater

 Under the NPS-FM, Council must develop a programme of time-limited stages for implementing the NPS-FM policies set by central government.
 The staged implementation program is not open for submissions.

 We've identified nine Water Management Areas (WMAs) to give us practical geographic areas for managing freshwater in the Bay of Plenty.
 They're based on a range of factors, including physical surface catchments, iwi cultural boundaries, Treaty settlements, major project areas and where people live.

 But that doesn't mean there won't be some border crossing when required.
 Water doesn't necessarily stay within a boundary, so there will be times when we won't either.

 On 11 December 2018, Council revised the indicative timetable for NPS-FM implementation as follows: